A-l-e-x-9/lanky-tracker-tng/README.md

 - The Banana Medal checks may not have been properly updated to account for whether Climbing is required for them or not, and Alex probably poorly implemented the Isles Medals.
 - When grouping by regions, the new checks that weren't in the original Lanky Tracker don't show up...must find what went wrong there.
 - Change the progressive Slam settings to account for the fact that you can now customize how progressive they are as of the Version 5 Dev Randomizer.
-- Make it so that the tracker doesn't get wider when you set Fungi Forest time to dusk...instead, make it so that the tracker is wide all the time.
 - Alex took out the "Region Hints" section of the original Tracker because he thought it was poorly done, as well as the "Location Shuffle Settings" section of the settings...should reimplement both somehow.
 - Need an easy way to reset the tracker if need be.